scoresvideos

 Dimensionality reduction techniques go beyond PCA, offering diverse methods to simplify complex datasets.
 From non-linear approaches like t-SNE and UMAP to linear methods like LDA and ICA, these tools tackle different data challenges.

-Neural network-based techniques like provide powerful alternatives for reducing dimensions.
+Neural network-based techniques like autoencoders provide powerful alternatives for reducing dimensions.
 These methods, along with matrix factorization and manifold learning, expand our toolkit for handling high-dimensional data effectively.

 Manifold Learning Techniques